This game is a playful way to introduce new vocabulary.

 Recommended Age: 16+

 Preliminary Preparation (5-10 minutes).
-For each new word, write out 3 definitions from of the dictionary: one true and two false (taken from other articles).
+For each new word, write out three definitions from the dictionary: one true and two false (taken from other articles).
 Let us consider the word 'shelter':

 a) a person who has a love and understanding for beautiful things;

 b) a building that provides a place to stay for people without home;